chrisnoonan98675/site/xl-deploy/how-to/configure-the-xl-deploy-security-file.markdown

 ## Sample XL Deploy security file

-This is an example of a working `deployit-security.xml` file that uses LDAP:
+This is an example of a `deployit-security.xml` file that uses LDAP:

 {% highlight xml %}
 <?xml version="1.0" encoding="UTF-8"?>